2026 Agenda

 09:00 – 09:30 | Presentation: Beyond the Registry: Integrating Genomics, Real-World Data, and Advocacy Networks.
 How AI-driven matching, cross-border registries and privacy frameworks enable identification at scale.

 10:45 – 12:00 | Workshop: Mapping the Rare Patient Journey.
-Teams identify global drop-off points, data-access barriers, and cross-region consent pitfalls.
+Teams build an “enrollment funnel” model using real trial data - identifying drop-off points and intervention tactics..

 12:00 PM – 01:00 PM | Networking Lunch (Exhibit Hall)